bitnami/containers/bitnami/prestashop/README.md

 # What is PrestaShop?

-PrestaShop is a popular open source ecommerce solution.
+PrestaShop is a popular open source e-commerce solution.
 Professional tools are easily accessible to increase online sales including instant guest checkout, abandoned cart reminders and automated Email marketing.

 http://www.prestashop.com